Emanon42/ct-19-20/desc/part4/README.md

 ### Naming your pass

-When registering the pass with LLVM, it should be called `skeletonpass`.
+When registering the pass with LLVM, it should be called `mypass`.
 Otherwise, our scripts will not be able to call it.
 In other words, your pass registration code (in C++) should look like (SimpleDCE used as an example):

 ```
 char SimpleDCE::ID = 0;
 __attribute__((unused)) static RegisterPass<SimpleDCE>
-    X("skeletonpass", "Simple dead code elimination"); // NOLINT
+    X("mypass", "Simple dead code elimination"); // NOLINT

 ```